 Special Education Field Experience - Provide students a 40-hour, special education teaching field experience related to a disability category of their choice alongside an expert mentor teacher.
 The student will reflect and respond to feedback to improve their understanding of methods of instruction, differentiation for students with disabilities, and managing the learning environment.

-The NDDPI Office of Specially Designed Services will pay directly the post-secondary institution offering dual credit for the students taking any of the five courses in the Educator Pathway program.
+The NDDPI Office of Specially Designed Services will pay an agreed upon amount directly to the post-secondary institution offering dual credit for the students taking any of the five courses in the Educator Pathway program.

 HOW DO I ACCESS IT?